dbeitel-opentitan/opentitan/hw/ip/mbx/README.md

 - SoC security monitoring / book-keeping services.
 - Debug authentication / unlock service.

-The SoC Host (or other SoC Execution Engines) may request these services from the OpenTitan.
+The SoC Host (or other SoC Execution Engines) may request these services from OpenTitan.
 This means that pre-defined control information must be passed to OpenTitan from the security service requester.

-A secure in-bound/outbound mailbox is defined to exchange such control information between.
+A secure inbound/outbound mailbox is defined to enable the exchange of such control information between the root-of-trust and the security service requester.
 This proposal adopts the [PCIe specification defined Data-Object-Exchange](https://members.pcisig.com/wg/PCI-SIG/document/18363) mailbox protocol as the OpenTitan Integrated mailbox communication channel.

-As an example, a DMA controller shall be used in conjunction with the newly defined OpenTitan mailbox interface.
+As an example, a DMA controller may be used in conjunction with the newly defined OpenTitan mailbox interface.
 The mailbox interface is used to pass pointers to data blobs external to the OT RoT and request operations via pre-defined command objects.

 ## Secure Mailbox Interface